radio-miskovice/Challenger2/README.md

 component can check time and carry out its current action accordingly in every loop iteration without causing any congestions.

-It is unnecessary to mention that the idea of event loop is a perfect fit to the basic Arduino concept of organizing all the code into two main functions, `setup()` and `loop()`.
+It is unnecessary to mention that the idea of event loop is a perfect fit with the basic Arduino concept of organizing all the code into two main functions, `setup()` and `loop()`.

 ### Main Functional Components